BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   modifier configs for each level.
 Since releasing my Mayhem Mode Configurator, though, this mod's kind of obsolete, and I grew to not really want this exact config anyway.
 So, moving this over here as a deprecated mod.
+- `main_menu` - This directory *used* to contain a selection of working "Main Menu" mods which would force the main menu to the style used in the varous timed events, even if you don't have that event (or even if you have a different one) enabled.
+Alas, this was broken at some point -- probably when Gearbox added the ability to enable events right from the game settings -- and nobody noticed the breakage until 2025.
+So, they've been moved in here.

 I had a collection of timed-event-enabling mods publicly available prior to the availability of B3HM as a modding tool.
 Gearbox asked us to not do mods